GenesisForge/EduFocus-Pro/docs/developer/TRANSLATION_GUIDE.md

 ### Credit & Recognition
 Q: Can I use a pseudonym?
 A: Yes!
-You can be credited however you like—real name, username, pseudonym, or anonymously.
+You can be credited however you like - real name, username, pseudonym, or anonymously.

 Q: Will you link to my website/portfolio?
 A: Yes, if you'd like!
 We're happy to link to your website, GitHub, or professional profile.